-Completing the transfer tax return form – do this
+Completing the transfer tax return form

 This guidance is for buyers of shares in housing companies and real estate companies.
 These shares may be for an apartment in a residential building; they may also be for an office, a parking space, a storage space or a timeshare.